lukecassidy/launch-box/README.md

 ---

 ## Troubleshooting
-If you encounter permission issues, grant **Accessibility** permissions to the app that runs `eat.sh`.
+If you encounter permission issues, grant **Accessibility** permissions to the app that runs `launch-box.sh`.
 Depending on your setup, this could be iTerm2, Shortcuts, Automator etc. You can do this via:
 - System Settings → Privacy & Security → Accessibility

 After granting access, try running the script again.